kabaskill/blitz-react/README.md

 2. Check that npm is properly configured
 3. Make sure you have write permissions in your target directory

 If installation fails, the CLI will offer to clean up any partially created files.
+This is feature was hard to test, so always check the project location for undeleted files if the cli fails for some reason.

 ## Contributing